publicdocs/uscode/assets/md/titles/usc02/us/usc/t2/ch24/schIV/m__us_usc_t2_s1407.md

     (c) __Law applicable__

-    Chapter 158 of title 28 shall apply to judicial review under paragraph (1) of subsection (a) of this section, except that—
+    Chapter 158 of title 28 shall apply to judicial review under paragraph (1) of subsection (a), except that—

         (1) with respect to [section 2344 of title 28][/us/usc/t28/s2344], service of a petition in any proceeding in which the Office is a respondent shall be on the General Counsel rather than on the Attorney General;